Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 **<h3>Squeaking or Grinding Noise**</h3>

-One of the first signs that your brake pads may be worn down is a high-pitched squeaking or grinding noise when you apply the brakes.
+One of the first that your brake pads may be worn down is a high-pitched squeaking or grinding noise when you apply the brakes.
 This noise is typically caused by the brake pad material wearing down and coming into contact with the metal rotor.
 As the pads wear down, the metal indicator built into the pad is exposed, creating this unpleasant noise.
 Ignoring this sound can lead to further damage to your braking system and potentially put you at risk on the road.

 * If you hear a squeaking or grinding noise when you brake, it's important to have your brake pads inspected and replaced if necessary.